 State of New Jersey

 County of SS:

 I, residing in

-(Name of Affiant) 1) Name of Municipality)
+(Name of Affiant) (Name o f Municipality)

 in the County of and State of of full age,

-being duly sworn accordi ng to law on my oath depo se and say that:
+being duly sworn accordir ng to law on my oath depose and say that:

 I am of the firm of

-The bidder making this Pro oposal for the bid entitled , and that I
+The bidder making this Pro , and that I

-(Title of Bid Proposal)
+(Ti tle of Bid Proposal)

-that the (Name of contract contained in said Proposa contract for the said project I further warrant that no posuch contract upon an ag relies acting unit) al and in the statements coct. erson or selling agency has reement or understanding a fide employees or bona to ue and correct, and made with upon the truth of the statement on tained in this affidavit in a been employed or retained for a commission, percentation of the established commercial of the estatement of the est ents awarding the to solicit or secure age, brokerage, o
+entered into any agreement t, participated in any collusion, or aid bidder has not, directly or indirectly r otherwise taken any action in restraint

+· • • named project; and that all statements correct, and made with full knowledge

+relies upon th

+(Name of contracting unit)

+contained in said Proposal and in the statements contained in this affidavit in awarding the contract for the said project.

+I further warrant that no person or selling agency has been employed or retained to solicit or secure such contract upon an agreement or understanding for a commission, percentage, brokerage, or contingent fee, except bona fide employees or bona fide established commercial or selling agencies maintained by \\\\\.

-Subscribed and sworn Before me this of, 2023 (Type or Print Nam ne)
+Subscribed and sworn Before me this of \\\\\, 2025

+(Type or Print Name)

-Notary Public of (Signature)
+Notary Public of \\\\\

-(Seal)
+(Signature)